 SOUTH AFRICA AFTER WORLD WAR II

 The swift economic development precipitated by World War II, combined with the ban on tenant farming and sharecropping, pushed large numbers of black workers to industrial centers.
 In spite of this, the South African government made no equivalent development in housing and services, resulting in overcrowding, a rise in crime, and general discontent (primarily from whites).
-A new political party appeared—the Nationalist Party—supported heavily by Afrikaners and promoting the idea that Western liberalism had boosted the position of nonwhites.
+Meanwhile, the Herenigde Nasionale Party (Reunited Nasionale Party) rose to prominence, supported by some Afrikaners and promoting the idea that Western liberalism had boosted the position of nonwhites.